-Greg has more than 28 years of experience as a design leader.
-He is a principal and practice leader at HKS Architects in Los Angeles.
-His knowledge of building types ranges from commercial office and multi-family/mixed-use towers to corporate headquarters, laboratory and academic projects.
-Greg served as Chair of the Design Awards Committee for the AIA California Council and has sat on the boards of AIA/LA, USC Architectural Guild and Southern California Development Forum.
-He currently serves as the Treasurer of the board for AIA Los Angeles.
+Greg is a Principal at HKS Architects in Los Angeles.
+A native Angeleno, he has led the designs of project types that range from multi-family/mixed-use to corporate headquarters, laboratory and academic projects.
+Greg served as Chair of the Design Awards Committee for the AIA/LA, AIA California Council and has sat on the boards of AIA/LA, USC Architectural Guild and Southern California Development Forum.
+He formerly served as the Treasurer for AIA Los Angeles, and as Chapter VP/President-Elect in 2019.

 Wade started KFA in 1975 and it has been his only job since he quit framing houses to attend architecture school.
 Wade was born in San Francisco and grew up in Washington, D.C., before receiving his B.A. in English from Stanford.
 He attended UCLA’s School of Architecture and Urban Planning, where he met Barbara Flammang, his partner for 40 years; they were married in 1977 and have two adult children.
 Barbara and Wade received a special City Re-Builder of the year from the AIA/LA in 2004 for their work igniting adaptive reuse in DTLA: Wade was elected to the College of Fellows in 2006.